A Unified Multi-Task Semantic Communication System for Multimodal Data: Abstract

 \section{Abstract}

-Task-oriented semantic communication has achieved significant performance gains.
-However, the model has to be updated once the task is changed or multiple models need to be stored for serving different tasks.
-To address this issue, we develop a unified deep learning enabled semantic communication system (U-DeepSC), where a unified end-to-end framework can serve many different tasks with multiple modalities.
-As the difficulty varies from different tasks, different numbers of neural network layers are required for various tasks.
-We develop a multi-exit architecture in U-DeepSC to provide early-exit results for relatively simple tasks.
-To reduce the transmission overhead, we design a unified codebook for feature representation for serving multiple tasks, in which only the indices of these task-specific features in the codebook are transmitted.
-Moreover, we propose a dimension-wise dynamic scheme that can adjust the number of transmitted indices for different tasks as the number of required features varies from task to task.
-Furthermore, our dynamic scheme can adaptively adjust the numbers of transmitted features under different channel conditions to optimize the transmission efficiency.
-According to simulation results, the proposed U-DeepSC achieves comparable performance to the task-oriented semantic communication system designed for a specific task but with significant reduction in both transmission overhead and model size.
+Task-oriented semantic communications have achieved significant performance gains.
+However, the employed deep neural networks in semantic communications have to be updated when the task is changed or multiple models need to be stored for performing different tasks.
+To address this issue, we develop a unified deep learning-enabled semantic communication system (U-DeepSC), where a unified end-to-end framework can serve many different tasks with multiple modalities of data.
+As the number of required features varies from task to task, we propose a vector-wise dynamic scheme that can adjust the number of transmitted symbols for different tasks.
+Moreover, our dynamic scheme can also adaptively adjust the number of transmitted features under different channel conditions to optimize the transmission efficiency.
+Particularly, we devise a lightweight feature selection module (FSM) to evaluate the importance of feature vectors, which can hierarchically drop redundant feature vectors and significantly accelerate the inference.
+To reduce the transmission overhead, we then design a unified codebook for feature representation to serve multiple tasks, where only the indices of these task-specific features in the codebook are transmitted.
+According to the simulation results, the proposed U-DeepSC achieves comparable performance to the task-oriented semantic communication system designed for a specific task but with significant reduction in both transmission overhead and model size.